click on the menu below to navigate this site

 The Supermarine Spitfire helped change the course of human history.

-We visited the old part of town know as the Strand in Galveston.
-This is basically one street which has restored nineteenth century buildings now boutiques, coffee shops, and restaurants; quite nice really.
+We visited the old part of town known as the Strand in Galveston.
+This is basically one street with restored nineteenth-century buildings now housing boutiques, coffee shops, and restaurants; quite nice really.

-After this we visited the Lone Start Aviation Museum back at the airport.
-It is well stocked with world war two vintage airplanes and other interesting aviation artifacts.
+After this, we visited the Lone Star Aviation Museum back at the airport.
+It is well stocked with World War II vintage airplanes and other interesting aviation artifacts.

 Flight to Galveston Video